Bvngee/bvngee.com/src/content/blog/non-native-docker-images-qemu-binfmt.md

 it and test it on your machine; all is working well.
 You export the tarball, `scp` it over to your production server, and load it into the docker daemon - but wait!
 You forgot that your server has an Arm CPU and your laptop is x86_64.
-This won't work; it's an architecture mismatch!
+This won't work, it's an architecture mismatch!
+Womp womp.

 There's 3 solutions to the problem.

-1. Build the Dockerfile on your production server (or another arm64 computer).
+1. Build the Dockerfile on your production server (or another Arm computer).
    You'll have to move over your project's source code and dependencies for this too...
 Ew!
 2. Rewrite your Dockerfile to support